bukiro/PECS/README.md

 # Hosting

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.
+It is intended for you and your group of players and will probably not scale well.
+You can host the server for your group, or everyone can run their own.
+If you want to cast spells on your party members or look at their character sheets, each server needs to connect to the same database.

-You need to provide a config.json with your database URL.
-See config.json.example for details (hint: It's a URL.)
+Before you can run the app, you need to provide a config.json with your database connector URL in src/.
+See `src/config.json.example` for an example and `Database.md` for details.

 Run `ng serve` for a dev server, navigate to `http://localhost:4200` and never bother to go productive.
 Alternatively, run `ng build` to build the project, with the `--prod` flag for a production build.
 CAUTION: Definitely use `--optimization=false` and configure your initial budget with `"maximumError": "15mb"` in angular.json.
 PECS is a very complex piece of code and does not take kindly to minification.

+If you don't want to install Node and Angular, get the current production build from my [demo](http://bukiro.github.io/PECS-Demo) and run it as a webserver.

-A modern computer should have no issues running PECS in a browser, but mind that it requires some processing power and is not great on smartphones.
+A modern computer or tablet should have no issues running PECS in a browser, but mind that it requires some processing power and has way too much on-screen content for a smartphone.
 PECS looks best in the Edge browser.

-Note: Add your custom content before you build the app.

 # Database

 If you want to keep your characters, you need a database.
 The demo uses a mongodb database, but you can probably make it work with another product, as long as you have a connector URL that handles the necessary queries.
-See my [PECS-MongoDB connector](https://github.com/bukiro/PECS-MongoDB-Connector) for details, or just go ahead and use it with your own mongoDB database!
+See `Database.md` for details, or just go ahead and use [my PECS-MongoDB connector](https://github.com/bukiro/PECS-MongoDB-Connector).